GLD5000/GLD-Contrast-Lab/README.md

 ### Add Colours

 - Add existing colours in any common format (RGB, Hexadecimal or HSL)
-- Batch import colours (with names) from your favourite IDE or a spreasheet
+- Batch import colours from your favourite IDE or a spreasheet
+- Name your colours for easy comparison and checking role-suitability (colours can be imported with names directly from your CSS, JS or document files)
 - Experiment with different combinations using the Colour Picker, HSL sliders or Text Box to easily modify or create new colours
 - Use the 'Match' button to match the relative luminance of two different colours
 - Adjust the hue or saturation of a colour and the luminance will be automatically adjust to keep the brightness stable